-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bosco is shown as a purple triangle. (analysis methodology)
+Bosco is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bosco sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (17%) Private Legislation (17%) Environmental Protection (14%) Government Operations and Politics (14%) Native Americans (11%) Transportation and Public Works (11%) Health (8%) Agriculture and Food (8%)

 Some of Bosco’s most recently sponsored bills include...

 - H.J.Res.
 632 (101st): Requesting the President of the United States to negotiate agreements to achieve ...

 - H.R.
 5071 (101st): Federal Triangle Development Act Amendments of 1990

 - H.R.
 5070 (101st): To amend the John F. Kennedy Center Act to authorize appropriations for ...

 - H.R.
 4741 (101st): Air Traffic Controller Incentive and Retention Act